 4. The information provided to contractors was not suitably structured to obtain “like-for-like” pricing

-“There is no standardized structure in the industry for how the various components of a project are presented on a bid,” says Patterson.
+“There is no standardized structure in the industry for how the various components of a project are presented on a bid,” says Fraser.
 “For a $1 million renovation, for instance, a renovator might receive a bid with hundreds of line items, multiple columns, and dense pricing data, structured at the whim of the estimator.”

-Not only is this difficult to read and interpret, but it will also likely be apples-to-oranges different from other bids, with variations in how items are listed and calculated.
+Not only is this difficult to read and interpret, but it will also likely be different from other bids, with variations in how items are listed and calculated.
 When you can’t compare one bid to another, it becomes impossible to make an informed decision.
 And trying to get to the bottom of confusing bids by questioning contractors over the phone or email is very difficult, adding a layer of distrust between client and contractor that can slow down the whole process.

 5. The pricing information that's coming back from contractors doesn't carry any penalty for inaccuracy